lucasfernandes/PhotoGrid/README.md

 ## Features
   - Take a new photo using camera device
     - or pick one from the the library photo if you need to use on a simulator for tests
-  - See your photos on PhotoGrid list
+  - See your photos on PhotoGrid's list
   - Tap photos in the list to see it larger
-  - Users can mark a photo as a favorite to see it on PhotoGrid’s list
+  - Users can mark a photo as a favorite to see it on PhotoGrid’s list on the top
   - Delete photo with a longpress.
   - As PhotoGrid only displays it’s own photos, users can remove photos from the app and after that they choose to keep or remove from library too.